Alien Hunger

-Alien Hunger is a 1991 role-playing adventure for Vampire: The Masquerade published by White Wolf Publishing.
+Alien Hunger is a 1991 role-playing adventure for Vampire: The Masquerade written by Jeff Berry and published by White Wolf Publishing.

 Plot summary

 Alien Hunger is an adventure in which the player characters are newly turned vampires in Denver with no memory of how they became vampires.

 Reception

 Steve Crow reviewed Alien Hunger in White Wolf #32 (July/Aug., 1992), rating it a 4 out of 5 and stated that "Alien Hunger works best as exactly what is says it is: a jump-start adventure that gets new Storytellers and players into the spirit of the game."